Finance lease: International Financial Reporting Standards (IFRS)

 In the over 100 countries that govern accounting using International Financial Reporting Standards, the controlling standard is IFRS 16, "Leases" which an entity shall apply for annual reporting periods beginning on or after 1 January 2019.

 IFRS 16, phased out the previous test for lessees.
 Lessors continue to apply this test.
-For a lessor, a lease is a finance if any of the following five criteria (IFRS 16.63) are met:
+For a lessor, a lease is financed if any of the following five criteria (IFRS 16.63) are met:

 (a) the lease transfers ownership of the underlying asset to the lessee by the end of the lease term;

 (b) the lessee has the option to purchase the underlying asset at a price that is expected to be sufficiently lower than the fair value at the date the option becomes exercisable for it to be reasonably certain, at the inception date, that the option will be exercised;

-(c) the lease term is for the major part of the economic life of the underlying asset even if title is not transferred;
+(c) the lease term is for the major part of the economic life of the underlying asset even if the title is not transferred;